 - Identify a replacement speaker if someone cancels.

 - Serve as the primary contact for the session.
 We communicate with one official representative per session.

-- Communicate participation instructions to your speakers by Friday, November 1, 2019.
+- Communicate participation instructions and deadlines to your speakers.

-- Ensure all speakers register and confirm participation by Friday, April 17, 2020.
+- Ensure all speakers register and pay to confirm participation by September 10, 2020.